1998 Major League Baseball postseason: (1) Atlanta Braves vs. (4) Chicago Cubs

 This was the first postseason meeting between the Braves and Cubs.
 The Braves swept the Cubs to advance to the NLCS for a record seventh year in a row.

-The Braves blew out the Cubs in Game 1 thanks to a stellar pitching performance from John Smoltz, while the Braves prevailed in an extra-inning Game 2 to go up 2-0 in the series headed to Chicago.
-The Braves took Game 3 by a 6-2 score to advance.
+John Smoltz pitched seven shutout innings as the Braves blew out the Cubs in Game 1.
+In Game 2, the only extra inning contest of the series, the Braves prevailed off an RBI single from Chipper Jones in the bottom of the tenth to take a 2–0 series lead to Chicago.
+The Braves took Game 3 by a 6–2 score to advance.
+In Game 3, the Braves took an early 1-0 lead, and then sealed their victory in the top of the eighth thanks to a grand slam by Eddie Pérez.

-Both teams would meet again in the postseason in 2003, where the Cubs defeated the Braves in the NLDS to win their first postseason series since 1908.
+Both teams would meet again in the postseason in the NLDS in 2003, where the Cubs returned the favor to win their first postseason series since 1908.

 (2) Houston Astros vs. (3) San Diego Padres

 The Padres upset the team with the MLB's best offense in the Astros in four games to advance to the NLCS for the first time since 1984.

-The Padres took Game 1 on the road against Astros' ace Randy Johnson, winning their first road playoff game in franchise history.
-The Astros evened the series with a 5-4 victory in Game 2.
+The Padres took Game 1 on the road as Kevin Brown out-dueled Astros' ace Randy Johnson on the mound, winning their first road playoff game in franchise history.
+Shane Reynolds pitched seven solid innings as the Astros evened the series in Game 2.
 When the series moved to San Diego for Game 3, the Padres' Jim Leyritz hit a solo home run in the bottom of the seventh to secure the win.
-In Game 4, the Padres closed out the series by handing Johnson yet another loss in a 6-1 victory.
+In Game 4, the Padres closed out the series as Sterling Hitchcock out-dueled Johnson on the mound, handing him his second loss.

-This was the last time the Padres won in the NLDS until 2022.
+This was the last time the Padres won an NLDS series until 2022.